One Hundred Coffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 - May have wine-like or tea-like characteristics depending on the coffee’s origin.

-- Can also have herbal, nutty, or slightly grassy undertones due to minimal roasting effects.
+- It can also have herbal, nutty, or slightly grassy undertones due to minimal roasting effects.

 Best Brewing Methods: